Abydos, Egypt: Ramesses II temple

 The adjacent temple of Ramesses II was much smaller and simpler in plan, but it had a fine historical series of scenes around the outside that lauded his achievements, of which the lower parts remain.
 The outside of the temple was decorated with scenes of the Battle of Kadesh.
 His list of pharaohs, similar to that of Seti I, formerly stood here; the fragments were removed by the French consul and sold to the British Museum.

+King's List

+Inside the temple once stood another Gallery of Ancestors.
+This list is also depicted in low relief, carved under the reign of Ramesses II, but is more damaged.
+The surviving fragments were removed by the French consul in 1837 and sold to the British Museum.